mtargonski/boneIO-docusaurus/docs/02-configuration/logger.md

 The logger component automatically logs all log messages to STDOUT.

-If you are running boneIO as service then all logs should be visible via `journalctl -u boneio` or `journalctl -f`.
+If you are running boneIO as a service, then all logs should be visible via command `journalctl -u boneio` or `journalctl -f`.

 Default log level is `INFO`.
-If you run from command line there are arguments:
+If you run boneIO app from command line, there are arguments:
 `-d` or `-dd` eg

 ```bash